GitHub Actions Example: Syncing OpenAPI

 Is your OpenAPI definition stored on GitHub?
 With the rdme GitHub Action, you can sync it to ReadMe every time it's updated in GitHub.
 Let's go over how to set this up!

-In order to construct the file by hand, you'll first want to obtain a unique API definition ID from ReadMe so we know which definition you want to update on subsequent re-syncs.
-You can obtain this API definition ID in one of several ways, but we'll dive into two below: uploading a file directly into the ReadMe dashboard and using the rdme CLI locally.
+In order to construct the workflow file, you'll first want to determine a unique API definition slug from ReadMe so we know which definition you want to update on subsequent re-syncs.
+The slug value is technically optional and can be inferred from the file name — you can learn more about how we handle this in the command documentation.

 Uploading a file

-Follow these instructions on uploading a new OpenAPI file in the dashboard.
-Once the file is uploaded, you'll see the following in the API Reference settings of your dashboard (the red outline is where you'll find your API definition ID):
+Follow these instructions on uploading a new OpenAPI file in "edit" mode in your project's API Reference section.
+Once the file is uploaded, you'll see the following in the API Definitions list (the red outline is where you'll find your API definition slug):

 Using the rdme CLI

-Alternatively, you can obtain the API definition ID by running the following rdme CLI command on your local machine:
+Alternatively, you can obtain the API definition slug by running the following rdme CLI command on your local machine:

 Once you follow the prompts and upload your OpenAPI definition, you'll receive a confirmation message that looks something like this:

-Once you've obtained your API definition ID (let's call it API_DEFINITION_ID), your full GitHub Workflow file will look something like this:
+Once you've obtained your API definition slug (let's call it API_DEFINITION_SLUG), your full GitHub Workflow file will look something like this:

 name: Sync OpenAPI definition to ReadMe